 At the workshop, this view is reinforced by the large presence of Broadway stars, television and film actors, on-set film and television coaches in Hollywood, major New York and Los Angeles casting directors, agents, writers, directors, choreographers, and members of the Royal Shakespeare Company in Stratford, England.
 All of these professionals teach regularly at the workshop, and enthusiastically reinforce Mr. Sklarís philosophy in their classes, coaching sessions, and lectures.

-The Beginnings workshop is currently presented several times each year Ė in New York at the beginning and end of summer, in London and Stratford-upon-Avon, England in the Spring, and mid-summer in Hollywood, California.
+The Beginnings workshop is currently presented several times each year Ė in New York at the end of summer, in London and Stratford-upon-Avon, England in the Spring, and mid-summer in Hollywood, California.
 Sessions last six (6) days/five (5) nights and encompass all levels and all styles of performance, from training in Broadway acting, dance, and voice in New York, to classes in British theater and workshops with the Royal Shakespeare Company in England, and acting for film and television in Hollywood.
 All classes are taught by working professionals in the industry, and each workshop focuses on realistic career options and pursuits, the development of healthy nutritional and lifestyle habits, and positive self-worth.

 As of this printing, less than twenty-five (25%) per cent of more than three thousand (3,000) yearly interviewees are invited to the workshop.
 Those who decline an invitation for any reason, may re-interview the following year, although second invitations are statistically rare.